etiquetasio/railway-emqx/README.md

 ## Description

+etiquetas.io EMQX 4.4.16 for ZKONG ESL Server 6.5.1 for Railway Dev Hosting Platform.

-This Railway template sets up an EMQX MQTT broker.
-The EMQX broker is configured to handle MQTT connections over TCP on port 1883.
+The EMQX broker is configured to handle MQTT connections over TCP on port 1883 and support MySQL Auth Plugin to connect to device_core database.

 ## EMQX